andrey-hohlov/protoss/README.md

 require('protoss')(gulp, config);
 ```

-Now you can use protoss-tasks.
+Now you can use Protoss tasks.

 ## Tasks